RotherOSS/otobo-docker/README.md

     * Keep the default 'db' for the database host
     * Keep logging to the file /opt/otobo/var/log/otobo.log

-### Running with a seperate nginx as a reverse proxy for supporting HTTPS
+### Running with a separate nginx as a reverse proxy for supporting HTTPS

 This is basically an example for running OTOBO behind an external reverse proxy.